 - (S) visualized songs

 - (V) VHSs

 Numbering items that can be kept in file cabinets

-Generally speaking, these are hardbound or softcover books for students’ use and are stored in places other than file cabinets.
-I use narrow boxes that can hold several books and store the boxes on bookcase shelves.
-The dimensions of the various sizes are as follows: large = larger than about 6”x8”; medium = about 6”x8”; small = smaller than 6”x8”.
+Generally, these are hardbound or soft-cover books for student use and are stored in places other than file cabinets.
+I use narrow open-topped boxes (8x12x3.5”) that can hold several books.
+(Laundry boxes also work well.)
+These labeled boxes (e.g., BS 14–24) rest on bookcase shelves.

 Numbering the other categories

 Prepare a document entitled “Bible Story Index.”
 (Some people prefer to use a spread sheet; I prefer to use a table and will give instructions with a table in mind.)
-Insert a table with up to ten columns labeled as follows (choose the designations you wish to use, not all are necessary):
+Insert a table with up to ten columns labeled as follows (choose the designations you wish to use):

 - Scripture (2-inch column): Scripture reference for the resource (This column is mandatory.)